Skip to content

 All of the following people have to show that they are habitually resident to qualify for housing or benefits:

-• EEA nationals with pre-settled status whose preserved right to reside is not covered by the exemptions set out above (mainly those who are not engaged in the labour market, for example, students, people who are self-sufficient or who have acquired a right to reside as a result of five years' residence)
+• EEA nationals with pre-settled status whose right to reside is not covered by the exemptions set out above (mainly those who are not engaged in the labour market, for example, students, people who are self-sufficient or who have acquired a right to reside as a result of five years' residence)

 • UK nationals and people with right of abode (except deportees and returning residents).